VISCO: Benchmarking Fine-Grained Critique and Correction Towards Self-Improvement in Visual Reasoning: Metric Design Details

+\mypar{\ourscore{} design.} To verify the robustness of \ourscore{} metric design, we conducted human evaluation on 200 data where annotators compare pairs of model generated critique and judge which is better.
+We find that \ourscore{} correlates the best with human judgment ($\tau=0.58$), outperforming alternatives like arithmetic mean of F1 ($\tau=0.42$) and exlanation BLEU ($\tau=0.41$).
+This is because \ourscore{} prioritizes explanation correctness, better aligning with human focus, and LLM-based evaluation of explanation is more effective than BLEU.

-Figure \ref{fig:viscore} illustrates the calculation of \ourscore{} as the metric for critique task.
-Specifically, the calculation of explanation-level F1 requires matching model-generated critique explanations against human-annotated explanations using LLMs.
+\mypar{LLM evaluation.} The calculation of explanation-level F1 requires matching model-generated critique explanations against human-annotated explanations using LLMs.
 We use GPT-4o for this evaluation, and the prompt is shown in Figure \ref{fig:prompt_gpt_eval}.
 To evaluate the reliability of this evaluation, we manually compare 100 model-generated explanations against human explanations, and evaluate the agreement between our manual evaluation and LLM evaluation.
-We observe a high agreement of 0.80 accuracy and 0.61 Cohen's Kappa, validating the robustness of this evaluation approach.
+We observe a high agreement of 0.80 accuracy and 0.61 Cohen's Kappa, validating the robustness of LLM evaluation.